- Evolutionary design and cutting edge technology for all-new Kia Optima

 Choice of petrol and upgraded diesel engines, and plug-in hybrid to follow

-The all-new Optima will be available with a range of engines when it goes on sale across Europe in Q4 this year, striking a balance between performance and efficiency.
+The all-new Optima will be available with a range of engines when it goes on sale across Europe later this year, striking a balance between performance and efficiency.
 Driving the front wheels, every engine in the range is compliant with the latest Euro 6 emission standard, resulting in cleaner emissions.
-The all-new Optima is popular among both private and fleet buyers, and the fourth-generation model offers the choice of either a diesel or gasoline engine, each engineered to meet the varying needs of all types of customers.
+The all-new Optima is popular among both private and fleet buyers, and the fourth-generation model offers the choice of either a diesel or petrol engine, each engineered to meet the varying needs of all types of customers.

 The upgraded 1.7-litre CRDi diesel engine is expected to account for the majority of European sales from launch.
 Carried over from the existing model, it receives a range of modifications for its application in the all-new Optima, resulting in greater power output and torque, and reduced emissions.

 Now producing 141 ps (up from 136 ps) and 340 Nm torque (increased from 325 Nm), the upgraded 1.7-litre diesel engine offers an improvement to engine response, low end torque, efficiency and NVH.
 The upgraded engine boasts far lower CO2 emissions, reduced by 14% to 110 g/km (when fitted with manual transmission and Kia’s Idle Stop/Go fuel-saving technology).